Here’s How Long the iOS 14.8.1 Update Takes

-Again, the exact size of your iOS 14.0.1 download will depend on your iPhone model and the version of iOS that’s currently on board.
+Again, the exact size of your iOS 14.8.1 download will depend on your iPhone model and the version of iOS that it’s currently running.

-If you’re on a newer version like iOS 14.0, you’ll see the smallest download size.
-If you’re running an older version, your download will, again, be much larger.
+If you’re on iOS 14.8, you’ll see the smallest download size.
+If you’re running an older version, your download could, again, be much larger.

-If you’re moving up from iOS 14.0, your installation could take about seven or eight minutes to complete.
-It took just around that to install on an iPhone X that was previously running iOS 14.0.
+If you’re moving up from iOS 14.8, your installation could take around seven or eight minutes to complete.
+It took right around that on an iPhone 7.

 Your iPhone might reboot itself a couple of times during the installation process, but this is perfectly normal.
 Your device should boot up normally once the installation process completes.

 After the installation finishes up, you might need to spend time logging into your iCloud account, signing into your device’s various apps and services, and/or setting up Apple Pay.

 You also might want to spend some time checking your important data (photos, music, etc) to make sure it carried over properly from iOS 13, iOS 14.0, iOS 14.0.1, iOS 14.1, iOS 14.2, iOS 14.2.1, iOS 14.3, iOS 14.4, iOS 14.4.1, iOS 14.4.2, iOS 14.5, iOS 14.5.1, iOS 14.6, iOS 14.7, iOS 14.7.1, or iOS 14.8.

 After you do that, make sure you test your core applications and services to ensure they’re working normally.
 New operating systems can cause apps to go haywire.

 If you notice an issue with one or more of your apps, try downloading the latest version.
 Developers are currently rolling out iOS 14 support updates.